Skip to main content ↓

 Banking industry trends

-1. AI boosting efficiency and security
+1. AI is boosting efficiency and security

 4. Digital-only banks are on the rise

-5. Emphasis on consumer cash deposit accounts
+5. Consumer cash deposit accounts are becoming more emphasized

-1. AI boosting efficiency and security
+1. AI is boosting efficiency and security

 The state of the banking industry (as well as the world) is changing rapidly with AI.
-AI in banking will become more important for improving internal security processes as well as customer-facing operations for banks.
+AI in banking will become more important for improving internal security processes, as well as customer-facing operations for banks.

 Some example uses of AI in banking are: